immutant/lein-immutant/README.md

 * `lein immutant run` - launches the current Immutant.

 * `lein immutant test [path/to/project]` - Runs a project's tests inside the current Immutant.
-Runs the current Immutant, if necessary, deploys the project to it, runs all tests, undeploys the app, and then shuts down the Immutant it started.
+Runs the current Immutant with offset ports so it won't interfere with any currently running Immutant, deploys the project to it, runs all tests, undeploys the app, and then shuts down the Immutant it started.
 All tests specified in the `:test-paths` from project.clj will be executed.

   If passed a bare argument, the task will assume it is a path to a project to be tested, and will switch to the context of that